 The Hive Ocean Grove brings together a unique mix of Bronze sculpture, paintings, handcrafted furniture, and ceramics made by both established and emerging artists, many of them talented locals.

 Willie Wildlife Sculptures

-Will has always been passionate about wildlife and worked in National Parks in Northern Australia and East Africa before he began sculpting 15 years ago.
+Will Wilson has always been passionate about wildlife and worked in National Parks in Northern Australia and East Africa before he began sculpting 19 years ago.
 He specialises in making bronze birdbaths to suit any setting with designs including frogs, fish and native birds and is developing a larger body or free-standing works.

 Richard Weatherly OAM is regarded as one of the world’s finest bird artists.
 His attention to detail is exquisite.